armanriazi/typescript-all-in-one/workspace/styleguide/styleguide.md

 > An unofficial TypeScript Style Guide

 People have asked me for my opinions on this.
 Personally I don't enforce these a lot on my teams and projects but it does help to have these mentioned as a tiebreaker when someone feels the need to have such strong consistency.
-There are other things that I feel much more strongly about and those are covered in the [tips chapter](../tips/main.md) (e.g. type assertion is bad, property setters are bad) 🌹.
+There are other things that I feel much more strongly about and those are covered in the [tips chapter](../tips/main.md).

 Key Sections: